-How smart is the average spam bot?
+How smart is the average spam bot in 2007?
 Answer, kinda smart, but not really.
 A couple years ago I created a bare bones message board that didn't require a user to sign up to post.
 I wanted a quick and easy place my friends could post and I felt like writing one myself.
 A couple months after it's inception I started getting 60 or so posts a day from spam bots touting everything from Cialis to things that I won't mention here.
 At that point, I looked at implement some kind of CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart: http://en.wikipedia.org/wiki/Captcha).
 There are open source frameworks for every web language out there to choose from that have learned from their mistakes and refined the process.
 We've all seen these systems, where they skew the word and put squiggly lines and other backgrounds on the photo that makes it hard to read (for the purpose of making it hard to read by spam bots that use OCR or optical character recognition to read the image).

 This got me to thinking, how smart is the typical spam bot?
 They're intellgent enough to go out and search Google or other search engines for message boards and specific types of message boards at that, but can the typical run of the mill spam bot read a plain old image?
 That's what I wanted to test... so I created an image, that did have a background but didn't have the font skewed.
 My goal was to see if any of the regular 60 posts a day I got would continue.
 The image was static and the text never changed.